 Any food supplied by Nature Makers® is Vegan also.
 Activity Providers do not have to be Vegan.
 Activity Providers should not ‘preach’ a Vegan message with the aim of converting people to a Vegan lifestyle as this may exclude other non-Vegans.
 Likewise, however, no anti-Vegan messages should be communicated by the Activity Providers.

 If you are concerned that products used are not Vegan or have concerns over the pro/anti-vegan messages being shared in any classes then please email you concerns to us: email@example.com

 We are currently working on ensuring that all of our uniforms are made from environmentally friendly materials but unfortunately at this present time, due to various factors, we are not able to guarantee this.

-We apologise for any inconvenience caused and thank you for our patience and understanding whilst we look for suitable vegan and environmentally friendly alternatives.
+We apologies for any inconvenience caused and thank you for our patience and understanding whilst we look for suitable Vegan and environmentally friendly alternatives.

 If you are aware of any companies that offer suitable alternatives that you think we should be aware of then please let us know by emailing: firstname.lastname@example.org

 We and the venues that we use will provide hand sanitizer as part of our adaptions to keep everyone safe whilst attending classes.
 We will aim to source Vegan and Eco friendly hand sanitizer, however, we cannot guarantee this.
 Please feel free to use your own if you have any concerns.